siemens/fluffi/agents/pxe_images/README.md

 - Add the MAC address with the associated hostname to the [MAC2Host.csv](../../srv/fluffi/data/smb/files/initial/MAC2Host.csv) file on SMB share
     - _Attention: Only use upper case letters in MAC address_
     - __Odroid__: Additional add your MAC adress and your hostname to the [ethers](../../srv/fluffi/data/dnsmasq/ethers) file from _dnsmasq_ with following style: `00:11:22:33:44:55 odroidHostname`

+## Add virtual machine to Fluffi
+- Setup VM (tested with VMware Workstation Pro)
+    - Use BIOS instead of UEFI
+    - Bridge your network device to the VM to use PXE properly
+    - Select OS in _webgui_ and boot your emtpy VM (it should now load the OS over PXE)
+- Now you can integrate the system in Fluffi according to [usage.md](../../usage.md)